AnnexMedAnnexMedAnnexMed

 Medical Necessity Standard

 Patient's condition at time of transport must require ambulance transport; alternative means would be contraindicated.
-Non-emergency transport requires PCS (Physician Certification Statement) for Medicare — a high-denial documentation requirement
+Non-emergency transport requires PCS (Physician Certification Statement) for Medicare compliance.

 No Surprises Act (Air)